A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Results

 \section{Results}

-Table~\ref{tab:res-B7jul} presents the parameters fitted by the MCMC process during the step A of the last loop, the range of parameter values (min and max) that we allowed in the chains, median and uncertainties determined using the tail of the best Markov chains.
-The uncertainty is computed as the difference between the 3rd and 1st quartiles.
-Thanks to the large sample of local stars, we determined the solar motion with very good accuracy, as well as the velocity dispersions for the thin and young thick discs (within 2 \kms), as seen in Table~\ref{tab:res-B7jul}. {\bfv For Shu's parameters and densities}, we derive parameter values relative to the exact self-consistent model obtained in Step B. Hence the parameter range is 0.8 to 1.2, corresponding to the 20\% range where the simplified computation of the new model is accurate enough (Sect.~\ref{Sect:Dynamics}).
+Table~\ref{tab:res-B7jul} presents the parameters fitted by the MCMC process during step A of the last loop; the range of parameter values (min and max) that we allowed in the chains; and the median and uncertainties determined using the tail of the best Markov chains.
+The uncertainty is computed as the difference between the third and first quartiles.

+Thanks to the large sample of local stars, we were able to determine the solar motion with very good accuracy, and the same is true for the velocity dispersions for the thin and young thick discs (within 2 \kms), as seen in Table~\ref{tab:res-B7jul}.
+For Shu's parameters and densities, we derive parameter values relative to the exact self-consistent model obtained in Step B. The parameter range is therefore 0.8 to 1.2, corresponding to the 20\% range where the simplified computation of the new model is accurate enough (Sect.~\ref{Sect:Dynamics}).
 We see that the values are all in this range and compatible with the value of 1 within 1 sigma.
-Therefore these models are the final models and cannot be improved further with this data set.
-As seen in Table~\ref{tab:res-B7jul} a reasonable accuracy of 10\% to 15\% is reached on the density and velocity dispersion scale lengths, and local density.
+Therefore, these models are the final models and cannot be improved further with this data set.
+As seen in Table~\ref{tab:res-B7jul}, a reasonable accuracy of 10\% to 15\% is reached on the density and velocity dispersion scale lengths and local density.

-{\bfv We present in Table~\ref{tab:chapeauDecB7jul} for each age component the derived values of the Shu's DF parameters for the fully self-consistent model.
-In order to compare with similar works, we also show in the last columns the local values of the radial and vertical velocity dispersions.}

-In Table \ref{tab:DM} we present the fitted parameters of the dark matter halo {\bfv in the final model.}
+For each age component, Table~\ref{tab:chapeauDecB7jul} presents the values of the derived Shu's DF parameters for the fully self-consistent model.
+In order to compare these with the findings of similar works, we also show the local values of the radial and vertical velocity dispersions in the last columns.
+Also, Table \ref{tab:DM} presents the fitted parameters of the dark matter halo in the final model.